Milton Keynes Moving Demand Trends: When Moves Take Longer

 PeriodOperational effect in Milton Keynes

-WeekendsReduced booking flexibility and tighter start windows; shared access (lifts/loading bays) rotates quickly, increasing wait times and making route adjustments harder.
+WeekendsReduced booking flexibility and tighter start windows; shared access such as lifts and loading bays rotates quickly, increasing wait times and making route adjustments harder

 Eight Milton Keynes timing drivers